capport-wg/7710bis/README.md

 2. The Captive-Portal Option

-   The Captive Portal DHCP / RA Option informs the client that it is behind a captive portal and provides the URI to access an authentication page.
-This is primarily intended to improve the user experience by getting them to the captive portal faster; for the foreseeable future, captive portals will still need to implement the interception techniques to serve legacy clients, and clients will need to perform probing to detect captive portals.
+   The Captive Portal DHCP / RA Option informs the client that it may be behind a captive portal and provides the URI to access an API as defined by [draft-ietf-capport-api].
+This is primarily intended to improve the user experience by getting them to the captive portal faster and more reliably.
+Note that, for the foreseeable future, captive portals will still need to implement the interception techniques to serve legacy clients, and clients will need to perform probing to detect captive portals.

    In order to support multiple "classes" of clients (e.g.  IPv4 only, IPv6 only with DHCPv6 ([RFC3315]), IPv6 only with RA) the captive